Moonman0010/theDancingPony/README.md

 ## 1. '/user' (public)

-- Public
+- These are Public api's
-- These api do not require JWt auththentication the post call was not not mentioned built it for efficacy feel free to create new authorized user.
+- These api do not require JWt auththentication the post call was not not mentioned but I made it for efficacy feel free to create new authorized user.

-## POST
 ### 'http:localhost:5001/user/'

+- POST call
 -**Description:** Create new user
 -**ExamplePaylod:**
 {